 Money & ATM's

 Most shops and restaurants in Safed accept the major credit cards; however some of the older ‘mom and pop' stores or smaller businesses only take payment in shekels.
 As you walk up the Midrahov on your left you will see a small plaza in front of the Bank Hapoalim building.
-This bank has an ATM outside that accepts foreign credit/bank cards, allowing you to take money from your home checking or credit card account in shekels.
+This bank has an ATM outside that accepts Israeli cash cards.
+The ATM at Bank Leumi, further up Jerusalem Street, past the municipality on the right (across from Bank Ben Leumi), accepts foreign cash and credit cards so visitors can draw money from their home checking or credit card account in shekels.

 Places To Eat